-Next, we attempt to investigate the model using a quantum platform -- namely the `IBM\_Guadalupe' machine.
-Currently, quantum devices experience both large coherent and incoherent noise in any given computation.
-Thus, we have attempted to investigate a system with modest system size of $N=13$ spins where there is limited device noise and the warping effects can be observed.
-Using the quantum circuit representation of operations given in Fig.~\ref{digital_ckt}, we have computed the time-dependent expectation value of the magnetization $\langle \sigma^z_i (t)\rangle$ at site $i$ using a first order Trotter approximation.
+Local magnetization results are shown for three different sites in the Fig.~\ref{fig_local_m} and compared against classical simulation results obtained from TEBD.
 The parameters used were $J=2.0$, $h=1.05$ and $l_{\rm max}=3.0$.
 The gate cost of such a circuit is similar to that of the Ising spin chain on a flat lattice \cite{gustafson2021indexed}.
-The only difference in our Trotter evolution of the deformed Hamiltonian lies in the site dependent phase factors of the rotation and entangling gates.
+The difference in our Trotter evolution of the deformed Hamiltonian lies in the site dependent phase factors of the rotation and entangling gates.
 This brings an inherent complication to the problem of selecting the optimal Trotter step $\delta t$.
 Previous studies have shown that theoretical bounds of the first-order Trotter approximation can be relaxed for observing time evolution with current NISQ-era machines \cite{gustafson2021indexed,meurice2021quantum,asaduzzaman2022quantum}.
-The phases ($\theta_i$, $\phi_i$) of the rotation and entangling gates are of the form $ C_i \times \delta t$ and thus the optimal choice for the trotter step is different for local operators $\langle \sigma_z^i \rangle$ at different sites.
-Thus, one constraint for choosing the optimal trotter step $(\delta t)_{\rm optimal}$ comes from the local couplings $C_i$.
+The phases ($\theta_i$, $\phi_i$) of the rotation and entangling gates are of the form $ C_i \times \delta t$ and the optimal choice for the Trotter step is different for local operators $\langle S_z^i \rangle$ at different sites.
+Thus, one constraint for choosing the optimal Trotter step $(\delta t)_{\rm optimal}$ comes from the local couplings $C_i$.
 In NISQ-era devices, the other constraint comes from the maximum possible circuit depth $d_{\rm max}= n\times \delta t$ that can be simulated before the noise swamps the signal.
-The accumulation of gate errors effectively limits our ability to go beyond a certain number of trotter steps for the computation with QPUs.
-We found that for a compromise value of $(\delta t)_{\rm optimal} \sim 0.2$ and $t_{\rm max}\sim 1.2$ is a good choice for time evolution of the system.
-In all the plots shown here the number of shots $N_{\rm shots}=1000$.
-See Appendix.~\ref{quantum_ap} for a discussion of the statistical noise associated with different $N_{\rm shots}$.
+The accumulation of gate errors effectively limits our ability to go beyond a certain number of Trotter steps.
+We found that a compromise value of $(\delta t)_{\rm optimal} \sim 0.2$ and $t_{\rm max}\sim 1.2$ is a good choice for time evolution of the system.
+For the computation of the local magnetization, the number of shots used is $N_{\rm shots}=1000$.
+See Appendix.~\ref{shot_error} for a discussion of the statistical noise associated with different $N_{\rm shots}$.